JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 It is important to only work with high quality data.
 This step will generate a sequence quality histogram which can be used to determine parameter for trimming.

-  1. Click the 'Demultiplex reads' stop, then click the 'demux reads' button.
+  1. Click the 'Demultiplex reads' stop, then click the results label ending in **.qzv** will appear.

-  2. When the demultiplexing step is complete, Job status will be "done" and a link to a result ending in **.qzv** will appear.
 Click this link to view your results.

-  3. Click the "Interactive Quality Plot" tab to view a histogram of sequence quality.
-Use this plot to determine a location to trim.
+  2. Click the "Interactive Quality Plot" tab to view a histogram of sequence quality.
+Use this plot at the tip below to determine a location to trim.

     .. tip::